ACEsuit/ACEds.jl/docs/src/overview.md

 \dot{{\bm r}} = - {\bm\Gamma}({\bm r}) \nabla U({\bm r})  + \sqrt{2 \beta^{-1}} {\bm\Sigma}\circ \dot{{\bm W}}. %+ \beta^{-1}{\rm div}({\bm \Gamma}(r)).
 ```

 The model and code allows imposing additional symmetry constraints on the matrix ${\bm \Gamma}$.
-In particular, the learned friction-tensor ${\bm \Gamma}$ can be specified to satisfy relevant symmetries for the dynamics (1) to be momentum-conserving, thus enabling learning and simulation Multi-Body Dissipative Particle Dynamics (MD-DPD).
+In particular, the learned friction-tensor ${\bm \Gamma}$ can be specified to satisfy relevant symmetries for the dynamics (1) to be momentum-conserving, thus enabling learning and simulation of Multi-Body Dissipative Particle Dynamics (MD-DPD).